 “Sophia.”
 Remus says.

 “That makes sense.”
 I reply with a smile that I’m not entirely sure is genuine.
-How disgusting is that?
-I’m upset about him not coming?
+I'm disgusted with myself.
+It's 1977, I need to stop being such Stepford Wife material.
 Pull yourself together Jess.
 “But you’re here!
 Let’s face it, we are the best of the lot.”

 Peter raises a glass.
 “To us lot.”
 He grins.